-Why was the Catholic Community of Mid-Michigan Created?
+Why was the Catholic Community Foundation of Mid-Michigan Created?

 Shortly after his arrival in the Diocese of Saginaw, Bishop Carlson asked that a legal entity be created that could securely hold funds donated by people of the diocese.
 His request was that these funds be invested in a socially responsible manner, in investments that are consistent with the values and principles of the Catholic Church.
 The Catholic Community Foundation of Mid-Michigan is the structure Bishop Carlson envisioned.